Nantucket Sleighride (album)

 Nantucket Sleighride is the second studio album by American hard rock band Mountain, released in January 1971 by Windfall Records in the US and by Island in the UK.

-Songs
+It reached number 16 on the Billboard Hot 200 Album Chart in 1971.

+The album included the song "Nantucket Sleighride (to Owen Coffin)," a song about a young seaman who was shot and eaten by his shipmates after their ship, the Nantucket whaler Essex, was sunk by a sperm whale.
+The album also features the song "The Animal Trainer and the Toad," their second and final song to make it onto the charts.

+Background and recording

+Like their first album, this album was also recorded at the Record Plant in New York City.
+It was again produced by bassist Felix Pappalardi.

+Felix Pappalardi was happy with the album, saying:

+Leslie West recalled being hard-pressed during recording sessions.
+He was also frustrated with the way Gail Collins appeared to be too involved in the band.
+West later told Classic Rock:

+Content

-The song and album title is a reference to the experience of being towed along in a boat by a harpooned whale (see Nantucket sleighride).
+The name of the title track is a reference to a Nantucket sleighride, the dragging of a whaleboat by a harpooned whale.
 Owen Coffin, to whom the song is dedicated, was a young seaman on the Nantucket whaler Essex, which was rammed and sunk by a sperm whale in 1820.
 In the aftermath of the wreck, Coffin was shot and eaten by his shipmates.
 The story of the Essex was recorded by its First Mate Owen Chase, one of eight survivors, in his 1821 Narrative of the Most Extraordinary and Distressing Shipwreck of the Whale-Ship Essex.
 The instrumental break in the second half of the track uses the melody of the traditional Scottish song "The Parting Glass".
-The closing section of "Nantucket Sleighride" was used as the theme to the long-running British political television show Weekend World (1972-1988).

-A cover version was recorded by British heavy metal band Quartz in 1980.
+The closing section of the song was used as the theme to the long-running British political television show Weekend World (1972–1988).
+A cover version of the song was recorded by British heavy metal band Quartz in 1980.